SEASON THREE.EPISODE FIVE

 Albert is despondent he could make such an error in judgement and tells Victoria he just wanted to be a good father.
 He tells Victoria he is glad they have no more children for him to damage, however Victoria reveals she is once again pregnant.
 While Albert congratulates her and kisses her hand, neither seem overjoyed at the thought of a seventh child.

 - In 1849, William Hamilton fired a pistol at Victoria’s carriage as she rode down Constitution Hill with three of her children.
 Hamilton had been forced to leave Ireland because of the potato famine and was tired of poverty and unemployment.
-He pled guilty and was sentenced to seven years hard labor at the Gibraltar penal colony.
+He pled guilty and was sentenced to seven years hard labour at the Gibraltar penal colony.

 - Queen Victoria took her first trip to Ireland on 2 August 1849, visiting Cork, Dublin and Belfast, at a time when the Great Famine was largely over.
 Victoria was greeted by enthusiastic crowds, allaying fears for her safety, and the visit was heralded as a great success.
 The Queen would make four further visits to the country but would never be greeted as warmly as in 1849 as she was increasingly blamed for the lack of response during the famine.
 Victoria did not stay with Lord Palmerston during her visit and Classiebawn Castle wasn’t constructed until much later.

 - Henry John Temple, 3rd Viscount Palmerston, had extensive estates in north Sligo but his career in London kept him from visiting them very often.
 During the famine, he evicted 2,000 of his Irish tenants for non payment of rent and paid for their passage to North America.
-When they arrived in Canada, the former tenants were so destitute and wretched, Palmerston was sent a scathing letter from the people of St John, New Brunswick, attacking him for his lack of empathy and common decency.
+When they arrived in Canada, the former tenants were so destitute and wretched Palmerston was sent a scathing letter from the people of St John, New Brunswick, attacking him for his lack of empathy and common decency.

 - Emily, Viscountess Palmerston, formerly Emily Lamb, was actually the sister of Lord Melbourne although this is never mentioned.
 At eighteen, Emily married Peter Clavering-Cowper, 5th Earl Cowper, who did not care for society and politics.
-Emily, by contrast, was a social butterfly, and it wasn’t long before she was having a series of affairs, inducing a longterm liaison with Lord Palmerston.
+Emily, by contrast, was a social butterfly, and it wasn’t long before she was having a series of affairs, including a longterm liaison with Lord Palmerston.
 After Cowper’s death, Emily married Palmerston by which time they were both in their fifties.
 Emily’s second child, Lady Emily Cowper, was believed to have been fathered by Palmerston.